 For bone cancers or sarcomas such as chordoma, the primary tumour (pT) stage depends on where the tumour was located in your body.

-If your chordoma was located in your appendicular skeleton (specially the bones of the skull), it is given a tumour stage from 1-3 based on tumour size whether there a separate tumor nodule(s).
+If the chordoma was located in your appendicular skeleton (specially the bones of the skull), it is given a tumour stage from 1-3 based on tumour size whether there a separate tumor nodule(s).

-If your chordoma was located in your spine, it is given a tumour stage from 1-4 based on the extent of tumor growth.
+If the chordoma was located in your spine, it is given a tumour stage from 1-4 based on the extent of tumor growth.

-If your chordoma was located in your pelvis, it is given a tumour stage from 1-4 based on the size of the tumour and extent of tumor growth.
+If the chordoma was located in your pelvis, it is given a tumour stage from 1-4 based on the size of the tumour and extent of tumor growth.

 If after microscopic examination, no tumour is seen in the resection specimen sent to pathology for examination, it is given the tumour stage pT0 which means there is no evidence of primary tumour.